emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Implementations MUST NOT permit resumption for the inner EAP methods such as EAP-TLS.
-If the user or machine needs to be authenticated, it should use a full authentication method.
+If the user or machine needs to be authenticated, it should use a method which provides full authentication.
 If the user or machine needs to do resumption, it can perform a full authentication once, and then rely on the outer TLS session for resumption.
 This restriction applies also to all TLS-based EAP methods which can tunnel other EAP